Fereydoun Tonekaboni: Biography

 Tonekaboni died in Cologne, North Rhine-Westphalia, Germany on 28 September 2024, at the age of 87.

 Expulsion from the Iranian Writers' Association

-In 1979, the board of directors of the Iranian Writers' Association, consisting of Baqer Parham (fa), Ahmad Shamlou, Mohsen Yalfani (fa), Gholam-Hossein Sa'edi, and Esmail Khoi, decided to expel Fereydoun Tonekaboni, Bahaedin, Siavash Kasrai, Houshang Ebtehaj, and Boroumand.
+In 1979, the board of directors of the Iranian Writers' Association, consisting of Baqer Parham (fa), Ahmad Shamlou, Mohsen Yalfani (fa), Gholam-Hossein Sa'edi, and Esmail Khoi, decided to expel Fereydoun Tonekaboni, Mahmoud Etemadzadeh, Siavash Kasrai, Houshang Ebtehaj, and Boroumand.
 This decision was eventually approved by the general assembly of the Iranian Writers' Association, leading to the expulsion of all Tudeh elements, along with these five individuals, from the association.